alexewerlof/micromustache/README.md

 * Well documented with many examples
 * Behave exactly like mustache.js for the supported functionalities

+But wait, don't ES6 Template literals solve the same problem?
+Read FAQ at the end of this page.

 **Tradeoff**

-Micromustache achieves faster speed and smaller size by dropping:
+Micromustache achieves faster speed and smaller size by dropping the following features from MustacheJS:

 * Array iterations: *{{# ...}}*
 * Partials: *{{> ...}}*